raspberrypilearning/gpio-music-box/worksheet.md

 ## Getting started

-First we'll create a Python program, import the GPIO and PyGame libraries, and play a test sound file.
+First we'll create a Python program, import the GPIO and PyGame libraries, and play a sample sound file.

 1. Boot your Pi and log in with: